Updated 11/13/17 by Kat McGuire

 affairs, all representatives shall be treated with courtesy, cooperation, and respect.
 No Person shall direct abusive or threatening

 conduct towards any member or officer, and arena owners/managers.
 Members may be penalized for abusive or threatening behavior,

 including using alcohol to excess or use of illegal substances.

-9. Complaints against
+9. Complaints against another member

 by the Board of Directors up to $30.00, suspend a member up to one year, or expel the member from membership permanently,

 depending upon the severity of the offense.
 The fine must be paid prior to the defending member to be allowed to enter the